Komodo

 The period from December to March is considered the rainy season, but don't worry it is not raining 24/7, there's still plenty of sunshine to enjoy!
 The northerly winds make the southern areas more accessible and the water becomes warmer there.

-Temperatures are pretty consistent throughout the year with an average of 25.4°C/78°F, with slightly cooler evenings during the end of the year.
+Air temperatures are pretty consistent throughout the year with an average of 25.4°C/78°F, with slightly cooler evenings during the end of the year.
 In the hottest months are September to November, temperatures can soar up to 35/37 °C (95/99 °F).

 Our climate is one of the driest in Indonesia.
-Komodo National Park has little or no rainfall for approximately 8 months of the year but is strongly impacted by occasional monsoonal rains.
+Komodo National Park has little or no rainfall for approximately 8 months of the year but is impacted by occasional monsoonal rains.

 The rainy season in which it still doesn’t rain 24/7, usually runs from November to March.
 During this time of the year, the northern part of the Park experiences lower visibility and it can be more difficult to get to due to larger waves.
 But don’t despair – the calm conditions in the southern part let you experience visibility up to 40m.